 So here is how you can make this easy and yummy matar paneer curry or peas paneer curry following this easy peas paneer curry recipe without tomato.

-Easy Matar Paneer Recipe Without Tomato – Peas Paneer Curry Without Tomatoes Recipe Below
+Matar Paneer Recipe Without Tomato - Easy Peas Paneer Curry

-- green chilies 2 to 3 sliced lengthwise or whole
+- 2 green chilies sliced lengthwise or whole

 - Soak the dry green peas for about 6 to 7 hours at least in enough water, after soaking drain the water and rinse the peas in water again, keep the washed peas aside.
 If you are using fresh or frozen peas, you can skip this step.